ROCm/AMDMIGraphX/README.md

 #### Use the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).

-In this approach, we build the [rbuild](https://github.com/RadeonOpenCompute/rbuild) build tool to build MIGraphX.
+In this approach, we use the [rbuild](https://github.com/RadeonOpenCompute/rbuild) build tool to build MIGraphX.
 The specific steps are as follows:

 1) Install rocm-cmake, pip3, rocblas, and miopen-hip with the command